knpuniversity/oo/knpu/episode1/type-hinting.md

 So the battle function returns an array with three different keys on it: winning_ship which is a ship object, losing_ship which is a ship object and whether or not Jedi powers were used during that power to have a really awesome comeback win.

+The important part is that winning_ship and losing_ship are ship objects.
+Let's just remove this var_dump real quick.
+Down here when we reference outcome winning_ship we know that this right here is actually going to be an object.
+And we want to call `getName();` on it.
+The same thing right here.
+And then we'll do the same thing here as well.
+We're convering from that array syntax to the object syntax.

+Moment of truth, do we have a working battle page?
+SUCCESS!
+Super Star Destoyer won.
+Let's try it again.
+We'll throw 10 Jedi Star Ships at our one Super Star Destroyer and it wins again.
+Come one Jedi's get it together.
+If you try enough times the Jedis do come up with a victory.

+The key take away here is because we have a ship class it gives us shape and we're starting to protect our properties so they can't be modified from the outside and then we're exposing them with these public methods.
+This is cool because whenever we know we're passing around a ship object we can type hint it with `Ship` and our editor and PHP knows exactly what type of object it is and what methods we're going to have on it.
+We're giving definition to our data instead of passing around arrays which unknown and probably inconsistent keys.